 The Nechako River basin provides riverine and tributary habitat for resident fish species as well as anadromous Pacific Salmon and White Sturgeon (see Johnson et al. 2022b for a discussion of Nechako River tributary fish habitat).
 The resident fish community includes 17 species including one burbot, (family: Lotidae), one lamprey (Petromyzontidae), seven minnows (Cyprinidae), three salmonids (Salmonidae), two sculpins (Cottidae), and four suckers (Catostomidae; Table 1).
-The River drains a watershed area of ~51,900 km and flows over ~260 km from its confluence with the Cheslatta River to its confluence with the Fraser River just downstream of Prince George (Ableson 1985).
+The River drains a watershed area of ~51,900 km2 and flows over ~260 km from its confluence with the Cheslatta River to its confluence with the Fraser River just downstream of Prince George (Ableson 1985).
 The river has two major tributaries (Nautley and Stuart) River and 102 documented smaller tributaries.
-The basin is highly connected, with the only impediments to fish movement occurring in the upper river at Kenney Dam (i.e., no fish access to Cheslatta River basin).
+The basin is highly connected, with the only impediments to fish movement occurring in the upper river at Kenney Dam (i.e., no fish access to reservoir) and Cheslatta Falls (i.e., no fish access to Cheslatta River basin).